Mississippi Forum for the Future

 We speak with one voice to push for policies and practices that set children up for lifelong success.

-Forum for the Future is a movement to transform the childcare system in Mississippi.
-More specifically, it’s a collective impact initiative designed to help early childhood organizations, business leaders, and policymakers break down silos and leverage our combined efforts, resources, and expertise to build a state-of-the-art childcare system that meets the needs of all children and families in Mississippi.
+The Mississippi Forum For the Future is a movement to transform the childhood system in Mississippi.
+More specifically, it’s a collective impact initiative designed to help early childhood organizations, business leaders, and policymakers break down silos and leverage our combined efforts, resources, and expertise to build a state-of-the-art childhood system that meets the needs of all children and families in Mississippi.

 The success of this movement will be driven by the continued guidance, participation, and support of the many organizations working on behalf of children across the state, as well as the involvement of parents, business owners, elected officials, researchers, and more.